geekodour/o/content/docs/now.md

 ## What are you thinking about these days? {#what-are-you-thinking-about-these-days}

 I catch myself doubting my ideas and goals as I am re-writing them when creating my framework and goals.
 I start questioning things like, would working in academia or a research lab is where I want to be, but I quickly shrug it off because clearly it's my mind playing with me.

+## What did I do this time? {#what-did-i-do-this-time}

+Man, I again told someone that I'll pick their project when I don't have the energy to do so.
+But I guess, I'll just put the deadline for next month so then the ball is on their court if they want to take my offer.